-Most of us, with the hustle and bustle of our modern-day life, forget what this is like.
-We stress out over getting to our destination in a ‘results’ driven culture that only concerns itself with the finished product.
-Constantly drawing our attention to think about what we don’t have, what we should have, and what we wish we were doing.
-Enjoyment is sacrificed on the altar of scurrying around our urban lives, trying to keep up with imaginary social demands.
-Adventuring outdoors seems to rectify this in my life in a way very few things can.
-This time, with the help of my son, the refocusing of enjoyment started way before I got there.
-It started with my son asking an innocent question.
+Kids have such a pure and simple way of looking at life that is refreshing.
+Strapped into the backseat of the old Ford Explorer, with no air conditioning, and unable to have much freedom, he stumbled onto a profound lesson I believe we all could benefit from.
+He found a way to enjoy what he was doing despite the circumstances.
+Most of us, with the hustle and bustle of modern-day life, forget what this is like.
+We live in a ‘results’ driven culture that only concerns itself with the finished product, which constantly draws our attention to think about what we don’t have, what we should have, and what we wish we were doing that we are not.
+Enjoyment is sacrificed on the altar of scurrying around our urban lives trying to keep up with these demands.
+Getting outdoors simplifies this confusion of our lives in a way very few things can.
+This time, with the help of my son, the refocusing of my life started way before we got to the destination.
+It started with the dirt and gravel crunching under the tires and my son asking an innocent question.
 So next time you find yourself stressed and miserable, get away and take a lesson from Bren and let your feet fly…